josephspurrier/gowebapp/README.md

 ~~~

 If you are on Go 1.5, you need to set GOVENDOREXPERIMENT to 1.
 If you are on Go 1.4 or earlier, the code will not work because it uses the vendor folder.

+### Other Branches

+- 2021-02-17: There is a branch using Go modules (requires Go 1.13) available here: https://github.com/josephspurrier/gowebapp/tree/modules.
+- 2021-05-23: There is a branch using Go embedded assets (requires Go 1.16) available here: https://github.com/josephspurrier/gowebapp/tree/embedded-templates.

 ## Quick Start with Bolt